j-easy/easy-props/README.md

 }
 ```

-and instructs Projector to inject these configuration properties in the annotated fields :
+and instructs Projector to inject these configuration properties in the annotated fields:

 ```java
 //Instantiate your object